JiscPER/jper/docs/API.md

 params and response are as specified above.

 ## Receipt API

+**NOTE: this will not be implemented at this stage, but it will be required if we ever start exposing public links**

 In order to support reporting around router's support for REF compliance, it is important for the router to record when content has been successfully delivered to a repository.